dirien/civo-production-ready-kubernetes/00-cluster-setup.md

 ### Step 0 - Custom Domain

-civoThese workshops assumes, that you want to manage your domain using Civo DNS.
-For this you need to point the nameserver of your domain to the Civo nameserver (`ns01.civo.com` and `ns1.civo.com`).
-If you have a domain, and you cant move them please change the config value `dns:skip` to `true`
+These workshops assume, that you want to manage your domain using Civo DNS.
+For this you need to point the nameserver of your domain to the Civo nameservers (`ns01.civo.com` and `ns1.civo.com`).
+If you have a domain, and you can't move them please change the config value `dns:skip` to `true`.
+This will skip the DNS Service creation in Civo.

 ### Step 1 - Clone the repo